 Some of the sensitivity to nitrate loading is carried over from one interval to the next.
 We call these effects 'legacy' effects, and they may last decades.
-A legacy effect can be explained as the result of incremental changes in organic matter accumulated in the sediments one year, and metabolized in later years (Turner and Rabalais 1994), by changes in the % nitrate of the total nitrogen pool (e.g., Figure 6), or long-term climate change.
+A legacy effect can be explained as the result of incremental changes in organic matter accumulated in the sediments one year, and metabolized in later years (Turner and Rabalais 1994), by changes in the percent nitrate of the total nitrogen pool (e.g., Figure 6), or by long-term climate change.

 A similar calculation for the predicted volume of hypoxia is based on the relationship between hypoxia area and volume (Figure 9).
-The predicted volume for 2014 is 43.2 km (35.0 to 52.1 km).
+The predicted volume of the hypoxic zone for 2015 is 43.4 km3

 Figure 9.
-The relationship between nitrate+nitrate loading in May and the volume of the hypoxic zones from 1985 to 2011.
-The volume data are from Obenour et al. 2013.
-The predicted size of the hypoxic zone for 2014 is indicated with the red dot (with a 95% confidence interval.)
+The relationship between nitrate+nitrate loading in May and the volume of the hypoxic zones from1985 to 2011.
+The volume data are from Obenour et al. (2013).
+The predicted size of the hypoxic zone for 2015 is indicated with the red dot (with a 95% confidence interval.)

 The statistical models used here, and their predecessors, are fairly accurate models based on past performance (Turner et al. 2008, 2012).
 The predictions in 2006, 2007, and 2010, for example, were 99%, 107%, and 99%, respectively, of the measured size.
-The model used here describes 96% of the variation since 2000 (inclusive; Figure 8).
-The equivalent model for the Baltic Sea low oxygen conditions explains 49 to 52% of the variation in the inerannual variation in bottom water oxygen concentration (Conley et al. 2007).
+The model used here describes 93% of the variation since 2000 (inclusive; Figure 8).
+The equivalent model for the Baltic Sea low oxygen conditions explains 49 to 52% of the variation in the interannual variation in bottom water oxygen concentration (Conley et al. 2007).

 Nutrient load models are robust for long-term management purposes, but they are less robust when short-term weather patterns move water masses or mix up the water column.
-The size of the hypoxic zone this year is expected to follow the relationship with nitrogen loading-as long as there is no 'wildcard' in the form of a tropical storm at the time of the annual summer cruise.
-Some of the variation in the size of the Gulf hypoxic zone size, for example, is due to reaeration of the water column during storms.
+The size of the hypoxic zone this year is expected to follow the relationship with nitrogen loading- as long as there is no 'wildcard' in the form of a tropical storm at the time of the annual summer cruise.
+Some of the variation in the size of the Gulf hypoxic zone, for example, is due to re-aeration of the water column during storms.
 The size of the summer hypoxic zone in 2008, for example, was less than predicted because of the influence of Hurricane Dolly.
 Tropical Storm Don was a similar complication in 2011.
 The long-term trend, however, is that the area of hypoxia is larger for the same amount of nitrogen loading (Turner et al. 2008, 2012; Figure 8).

-The low dissolved oxygen) in the bottom waters also increases when sustained and strong winds move oxygen from the surface to the bottom.
+The low dissolved oxygen in the bottom waters also increases when sustained and strong winds move oxygen from the surface to the bottom.
 After the stronger winds, calm winds will allow the physical stratification of the water column to return leading to a reduction in oxygen through respiration that is not restored by mixing of higher oxygen water from the surface to the bottom.
-As a result extended periods of hypoxia will form as show at Station C6C in 20-m water depth off Terrebonne Bay for May/June at the time of this writing (Figure 10).